alivara/DeepLearningSpecialization/README.md

   *	Generate novel artistic images using your algorithm
   *	Define the style cost function for Neural Style Transfer
   *	Define the content cost function for Neural Style Transfer

-*	Neural Style Transfer
-  *	Implement the neural style transfer algorithm
-  *	Generate novel artistic images using your algorithm
-  *	Define the style cost function for Neural Style Transfer
-  *	Define the content cost function for Neural Style Transfer
 * Face Recognition
   *	Differentiate between face recognition and face verification
   *	Implement one-shot learning to solve a face recognition problem
   *	Apply the triplet loss function to learn a network's parameters in the context of face recognition
   *	Explain how to pose face recognition as a binary classification problem
   *	Map face images into 128-dimensional encodings using a pretrained model
   *	Perform face verification and face recognition with these encodings
+* Building Recurrent Neural Network
+  *	Define notation for building sequence models
+  *	Describe the architecture of a basic RNN
+  *	Identify the main components of an LSTM
+  *	Implement backpropagation through time for a basic RNN and an LSTM
+  *	Give examples of several types of RNN

+*	Face Recognition

 *	Building Recurrent Neural Network
  * Define notation for building sequence models
   *	Describe the architecture of a basic RNN
   *	Identify the main components of an LSTM
   *	Implement backpropagation through time for a basic RNN and an LSTM